Webekk/java-basics-sorting-and-array-operations/README.md

 2. Navigate to the project directory

-3.Open in IDE or use the terminal
+3. Open in IDE or use the terminal

 ## Technologies Used